-Cradle Mountain is located in the Cradle Mountain – Lake St Claire National Park and is home to ancient rainforests and alpine heathlands.
-Formed by glaciers some 10,000 years ago, Cradle Mountain looks as if it hasn’t aged a day.
+Located in Lake St Claire National Park, Cradle Mountain was formed by glaciers some 10,000 years ago and looks as though it hasn’t aged a day.

 - World Heritage Area